IBM/process-images-derive-insights/WIKI.md

 Extracting information from specific sections of a newspaper or scanned document and processing them is an inefficient and tedious job, especially when there are thousands of documents.
 What if you could programmatically extract information from different sections in the document while simultaneously gaining insights about those sections?
 Wouldn't it be much easier and more efficient?

-This code pattern shows you how to derive insights from scanned documents that dispaly information in various sections or layouts
+This code pattern shows you how to derive insights from scanned documents that display information in various sections or layouts.

 ## Description